Stanford University student housing: Wilbur Hall

 Trancos is for another house that had existed on the Stanford land, Los Trancos Villa; tranco itself means threshold.
 The last house, Okada, was originally named Madera for another local land grant, Rancho Corte de Madera, but was renamed Okada when it became the Asian American cross-cultural theme house.

-While Wilbur Hall has, at times, hosted a mix of upperclassmen and underclassmen, the Wilbur residences are now all freshmen dorms except the four-class Asian American theme house, Okada, and the upperclass only house, Trancos.
+While Wilbur Hall has, at times, hosted a mix of upperclassmen and underclassmen, the Wilbur residences are now mostly freshmen dorms; the non-freshman dorms are the four-class Asian American theme house, Okada, the Outdoor House, Otero, and the upperclass only houses Arroyo and Trancos.

 West Campus (undergraduate)

 Florence Moore Hall

 Florence Moore Hall, often abbreviated as FloMo, consists of seven different houses: Alondra, Cardenal, Faisan, Gavilan, Loro, Mirlo, and Paloma.
 It was built in 1956 as a women's dormitory; today all seven buildings are co-ed.
 Three of the houses are the home of the Structured Liberal Education program.

 Governor's Corner

 Sterling Quad

 Sterling Quad was built in 1982-83, making it one of the newest dormitories on campus.
 It comprises four houses: Adams, Schiff, Robinson, and Potter.
 The four houses share a dining and performance hall called Ricker Center.
 Sterling Quad is named for J. E. Wallace Sterling, former president of the University (1949–1968).
 Adams is named for Ephraim Douglass Adams, a history professor who was also the first chairman of the Hoover Institution Library and Archives.
 Schiff is named after physics professor Leonard I. Schiff, who was the first chair of the Faculty Senate at Stanford.
 Potter is named for history professor David M. Potter and Robinson for yet another history professor Edgar Eugene Robinson, who chaired the Independent Study Program, precursor to the present Departmental Honors program.